-The project triggers Enhanced Treatment for stormwater runoff from targeted surfaces.
+The project discharges to a Basic Treatment for stormwater runoff from targeted surfaces.
 The project will be displacing and existing water treatment wetland designed to treat 1.18 acres of parking area.
 The new added PGIS includes the expanded parking area plus the walkway areas draining to it.
 The table below shows the total impervious area required to be treated.